 Travel by car is more efficient with a full vehicle

-It’s important to note that even with four people in a car, the emissions generated is still more than four times that of train travel.
+It’s important to note that even with four people in a car, the emissions generated are still significantly more than that of train travel.
+The latest carbon footprint data from Protect Our Winters are shown below:

 If you really want to cut your emissions and keep skiing, the best option is to travel by train.